vishakanirmal/vishakanirmal.github.io/content/quicktools.md

 ![Strategic mocks](../src/images/quicktools/strategy.png)

-## Design system coordination
-**How would creating these new widgets on the canvas affect our interface design system?**
+## How would creating these new widgets on the canvas affect our interface design system?

 Once we had buy in, we were able to secure a full development team dedicated to implementing this feature in production.
 However, one more obstacle we needed to solve was how this would fit into Lucid's design system on and off the canvas.
 I worked closely with our design systems team to come up with a proposal for the look and feel of these new widgets, matching what our current canvas shapes looked like, while attempting to feel in the same family as our UI system components so users understood how to interact with them.

 ![Setting up design specs](../src/images/quicktools/DesignSystem.png)

+#### Hackathon to Production
 ## Refining interactions, specifications and visuals
 With product and design leadership buy-in, I collaborated with our new development team to further develop Quick Tools. **With this new team, we drafted new OKRs and KPIs related to increasing template utilization rates for new and existing users.** Working closely with my product manager, James Webb, I helped scope out 2025 roadmaps, define upcoming sprint work, and refine backlog UX bugs.
 Our overall goals were to: